dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-06-10-hello-world-program-in-tonto.md

 To compile the program type `make run_hello_world.exe`.

+Now, if this seems like a lot of work to print out “Hello World” remember that the Tonto library is fully self contained: there are no external libraries or dependencies, there are no hidden operations or code.

 Other points to note:

 * The program name includes a `run_` prefix before the name `HELLO_WORLD` all